Metro Blue Line (Minnesota): Developments post-opening

 Busways are still being examined for many future projects and it appears likely that at least one will be built.
 Construction of the area's second light rail line, the Green Line connecting downtown Minneapolis and St. Paul began in late 2010 and opened on June 14, 2014.
 On April 26, 2011, the U.S. government announced $478 million in funding for its construction.

 During Super Bowl LII on February 4, 2018, hosted at U.S. Bank Stadium, the Blue Line was restricted to ticketholders and ran with non-stop service between a security checkpoint at the Mall of America and the stadium station.
 Service at other stations was replaced with free shuttle buses.

 In July 2011, the Metropolitan Council officially approved renaming the Hiawatha Line as the Blue Line.
 This is part of a broader color scheme for identifying Twin Cities transit lines, including the Green Line light rail to St. Paul, the Orange Line bus rapid transit along I-35W, and the operational Red Line bus rapid transit service along Cedar Avenue.
 The name officially changed on Friday, May 17, 2013.

 Starting July 8, 2022, in a planned 5 week project, the Blue line shut down 5 stops from Mall of America to Airport Terminal 2 for the 'Largest construction project in the light rail line's history.'
-According to Metro Transit, the project consists of replacing sections of tracks that "have worn out and upgrades technology that guides safety safety systems."
+According to Metro Transit, the project consists of replacing sections of tracks that "have worn out and upgrades technology that guides safety systems."

 In addition, the updates will also bring safety enhancements and allow trains to switch tracks and turn around near the 30th Avenue Station, which will provide more opportunity to keep trains moving if a section of track is taken out of service.
 Ryan Heath, engineer for Metro Transit who is overseeing the project, said that "this is important for the Blue Line's next 40 years.
 We're looking out literally decades with an eye toward improving the reliability and maintainability of our system."

 Proposed extension

 An extension of the line to Brooklyn Park is planned.
 On August 3, 2020, after years of disagreements with The Burlington Northern Santa Fe (BNSF) Railway Company regarding use of BNSF's right-of-way, Metropolitan Council announced they would begin to "explore opportunities to advance this critical project without using BNSF Railway right of way."
-Current plans call for the Blue Line Extension to run west from Target Field to Lyndale Avenue, then through north Minneapolis via Lyndale Avenue, West Broadway Avenue, and Bottineau Boulevard, until it meets the originally planned route near 73rd Avenue and West Broadway.
+Current plans call for the Blue Line Extension to run east from Target Field to Washington Avenue, then through north Minneapolis via 21st Avenue, West Broadway Avenue, and Bottineau Boulevard, until it meets the originally planned route near 73rd Avenue and West Broadway.